Dior Sauvage vs. Bleu de Chanel.

 Final Words

-The versions compared above are the EDP versions of the fragrances.
+This review focused on the EDP versions, so keep that in mind.
 If you are unfamiliar, this is the concentration of the fragrance.
 I have tried all concentrations, and the EDP versions are best for both lines.

 Here’s a review of the entire Dior Sauvage and Bleu de Chanel lines.